sANthoshKarthIk0792/Santhosh_2025/navigation/about.md

     var container = document.getElementById("grid_description");
     var container_2 = document.getElementById("grid_container"); // This container connects to the HTML div
     var container_3 = document.getElementById("grid_bulletpoints");
+    var container_4 = document.getElementByID("grid_bulletpoints");

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var where_i_am_from = [
-        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hello!", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hello!", "description": "I was born in the United States in the state of California"}, {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "greeting": "I was born in Scripps Ranch Hospital", "description": "San Diego is the only city that I have ever lived in"}, {"flag": "d/d9/Flag_of_Canada_%28Pantone%29.svg", "greeting": "Hi", "description": "I have seen Canada once from Niagra Falls"}
+        {"flag": "4/41/Flag_of_India.svg", "greeting": "Hello!", "description": "My parents were born in India, but I was born in the United States"}, {"flag": "a/a9/Flag_of_the_United_States_%28DoS_ECA_Color_Standard%29.svg", "greeting": "Hello!", "description": "I was born in the United States in the state of California"}, {"flag": "1/19/Flag_of_San_Diego%2C_California.svg", "greeting": "Born in Scripps Ranch Hospital", "description": "San Diego is the only city that I have ever lived in"}, {"flag": "d/d9/Flag_of_Canada_%28Pantone%29.svg", "greeting": "Hi", "description": "I have seen Canada once from Niagra Falls"}

     ];